Jagathveerendra/Speaker-Recognition/README.md

 3) Feature matching with LBG
 4) Training
 5) Testing
+### Data
+* The eight speakers data set were taken from [CSTR VCTK Corpus](https://datashare.ed.ac.uk/handle/10283/3443)
+* In every audio file speakers utter "Please call stella".

 ### Mel frequency cepstral coefficients
 * MFCCs are derived from a type of cepstral representation of the audio clip.
-* The difference between the cepstrum and the mel-frequency cepstrum is that in the MFC, the frequency bands are equally spaced on the mel scale, which approximates the human auditory system's response.
+* In MFCC the frequency bands are equally spaced on the mel scale, which approximates the human auditory system's response.
-* We have choosen Mfccs for feature extraction because they shows more significant variation from speaker to speaker since they are derived on logarithmic scale.
+* We have chosen MFCCs for feature extraction because they shows more significant variation from speaker to speaker since they are derived on logarithmic scale.
 ### Linear prediction coefficients
 * LPCs are another popular feature for speaker recognition.
 To understand LPCs, we must first understand the Autoregressive model of speech.
-* Speech can be modelled as a pth order AR process.These coefficeients give characteristics of input audio signal.
+* Speech can be modelled as a pth order AR process.
+These coefficients give characteristics of input audio signal.
 ### LBG(Linde-Buzo-Gray)algorithm
 * Linde-Buzo-Gray (LBG) Algorithm is used for designing of Codebook efficiently which has minimum distortion and error.
 * It is an iterative procedure and the basic idea is to divide the group of training vectors and use it to find the most representative vector from one group.
 * These representative vectors from each group are gathered to form the codebook.
-* Since codebook derived from LBG shows min distortion we have choosen this.
+* Since codebook derived from LBG shows minimum distortion we have chosen this.

 ### Training and Testing